duncan-mal/duncan-mal/README.md

 - Hola I’m Duncan🍩
 - I have a certification in Autodesk Inventor
-- I plan on majoring in ⚙mechanical engineering⚙
+- I plan on majoring in mechanical engineering
-- I'm attempting to learn ☕Java solely out of spite of my friends
+- I'm attempting to learn Java solely out of spite of my friends

 <!---